POLITICIAN

 Icon of person Manohar Parrikar

-Manohar Gopalkrishna Prabhu Parrikar (13 December 1955 – 17 March 2019) was an Indian politician and a member of the Bharatiya Janata Party who was the Chief Minister of Goa for three terms.
-He also served as the Union Minister of Defence from October 2014 to March 2017.
-In January 2020, he was posthumously awarded the Padma Bhushan.
+Manohar Gopalkrishna Prabhu Parrikar (13 December 1955 – 17 March 2019) was an Indian politician and a member of the Bharatiya Janata Party who served as the Chief Minister of Goa four times between 2000 and 2019.
+He also served as the Union Minister of Defence from 2014 to 2017.
+In 2020, he was posthumously awarded the Padma Bhushan.
 Parrikar proposed Narendra Modi as the prime ministerial candidate at the 2013 BJP parliamentary elections convention in Goa.
 Read more on Wikipedia

 Memorability Metrics